 On my desk there’s usually a cappuccino from the kitchen coffee machine (also lockdown legacy), and a notebook with Van Gogh’s Almond Blossom on the cover.
 It mirrors where I am with my fiction — still awakening, beginning to bloom.
 Inside: scribbled phrases, scene fragments, characters I’m not sure how to name yet.

 Sometimes I write in a café.
 Sometimes I wander around the house, laptop in hand, snatching sentences when the kitchen gets noisy.
-And when the English weather cooperates — not raining, not too hot, not too cold — I retreat to the garden, my ideal writing space.
+And when the English weather cooperates — not raining, not too hot, not too cold — I retreat to the garden, for a greener writing space.